 Ms. Higgins retired in 2010 from a nearly 20-year career at The Goldman Sachs Group, Inc., where she served as a Managing Director from 2001 and a Partner from 2002.
 During her tenure at Goldman Sachs, Ms. Higgins served as Head of the Americas for Private Debt and Co-Chairperson of the Investment Advisory Committee for the GS Mezzanine Partners funds.
 She also served as a member of the Investment Committee for the Principal Investment Area, which oversaw and approved global private equity and private debt investments.
 Goldman's Principal Investment Area was one of the largest alternative asset managers in the world.
-Ms. Higgins has served as a director of Viatris Inc. since November 2020 (serving as compensation committee chair, finance committee chair, and as a member of the boards of Mylan N.V. from February 2013 to November 2020 and NextGen Acquisition Corp.
+Ms. Higgins has served as a director of Viatris Inc. since November 2020 (serving as compensation committee chair, finance committee chair, and as a member of the executive committee and governance and nominating committee).
+She previously served on the boards of Mylan N.V. from February 2013 to November 2020 and NextGen Acquisition Corp.
 II from March 2021 to December 2021.
 Ms. Higgins has also served as Non-Executive Chair of the board of Antares Midco, Inc. since January 2016 and is a member of the Women's Leadership Board of Harvard University's John F. Kennedy School of Government.
 Ms. Higgins received a B.A. in Economics and Spanish from Colgate University and an M.B.A. from Harvard Business School.